swiftlang/swift-evolution/proposals/0104-improved-integers.md

 - It makes future extensions possible.

   The proposed model eliminates the 'largest integer type' concept previously used to interoperate between integer types (see `toIntMax` in the current model) and instead provides access to machine words.
-It also introduces the `doubleWidthMultiply` and `quotientAndRemainder` methods.
+It also introduces the `doubleWidthMultiply`, `doubleWidthDivide`, and `quotientAndRemainder` methods.
 Together these changes can be used to provide an efficient implementation of bignums that would be hard to achieve otherwise.

 The prototype implementation, available [here](https://github.com/apple/swift/blob/master/test/Prototypes/Integers.swift.gyb)